qutip/qutip/doc/guide/guide-bloch.rst

 - Only the ``Bloch`` class can be embedded in a Matplotlib figure window.
 Thus if you want to combine a Bloch sphere with another figure generated in QuTiP, you can not use ``Bloch3d``.
 Of course you can always post-process your figures using other software to get the desired result.

-- Due to limitations in the rendering engine, the ``Bloch3d`` class does not support LaTex for text.
+- Due to limitations in the rendering engine, the ``Bloch3d`` class does not support LaTeX for text.
 Again, you can get around this by post-processing.

 - The user customizable attributes for the ``Bloch`` and ``Bloch3d`` classes are not identical.
 Therefore, if you change the properties of one of the classes, these changes will cause an exception if the class is switched.